 Lorena Rivas is an experienced and accomplished trial attorney with the Tulsa Law Firm of the Lawyers of Kendall Whittier, where her practice encompasses both family and immigration law.
 As a member of the American Immigration Lawyers Association (AILA), much of Lorena's work centers on the legal representation of individuals who are facing the numerous and complicated immigration laws of the United States in affirmative and defensive cases.
+For a fourth consecutive year, Lorena was recognized as one of the nation's most outstanding immigration attorneys.
+Super Lawyers recognized Lorena to its prestigious Super Lawyers® Rising Stars list.
 For her notable efforts, Lorena was the recipient of the 2018 Fern Holland Award, which is annually given to a lawyer who advocates for human rights or the empowerment of women, and was selected as a 2018 Super Lawyers Rising Star.
 Additionally, she was selected to speak at the annual American Immigration Council's American Heritage Awards in Orlando, Florida for their American Dreams speech contest in July 2019.
 She is the past chair of the immigration law section for the Oklahoma Bar Association (OBA) and has served on various committees with AILA.
-Lorena is a graduate of the OBA's Leadership Academy and the OBA Family Law Trial Advocacy Institute, and has participated in various seminars with the Trial Lawyers College.
 She was nominated for the 2015 Williams Women of Inspiration Award and is a member of Leadership Tulsa Class 60.
 Lorena graduated with a Juris Doctorate from the University of Tulsa College of Law where she not only graduated with honors, but also actively participated in the Immigrant Rights Legal Clinic.

 Hon.
 Lory D. Rosenberg is CEO of IDEAS Consultation and Coaching at www.loryrosenberg.com, a senior advisor and attorney at Immigrant Defenders Law Group, and a sought-after immigration lawyer, legal mentor and certified professional and personal life coach.
 Ms. Rosenberg provides cutting-edge legal analysis and strategies to resolve complex cases and appeals, and helps attorneys overcome business, personal and financial blocks, manage stress and mindset challenges, and reconnect with their vision of making a difference.
-A national speaker and trainer, Ms. Rosenberg currently is active in efforts to defend due process and humanize brutal immigration enforcement processes.
+A national speaker and trainer,

+Ms. Rosenberg currently is active in efforts to defend due process and humanize brutal immigration enforcement processes.
 She previously served as an appellate judge on the Board of Immigration Appeals, is co-author of Immigration Law and Crimes, was an adjunct professor at American University, Washington College of Law, Director of the NLADA Defending Immigrants Partnership, Director of the AIC Legal Action Center, and founder of the Centro Presente, Central American asylum seekers' legal and pro bono programs.
 She previously participated in the Association of Refugee Law Judges, and presently is active in the former IJ and BIA Judges Roundtable.
 Ms. Rosenberg served as a member of the Board of the Federal Bar Association Immigration Law Section, was elected 3 times to the American Immigration Lawyers Association (AILA) Board of Governors, and is the recipient of its Arthur Helton Human Rights Award, and the Edith Lowenstein Award for advancing the practice of immigration law.